 As WiFi-enabled services like notebooks and mobile phones become more popular, choosing the right WiFi installation package for a business is increasingly important.
 Speeds and performance have come a long way since the technology was introduced in the 1990s, so when browsing for devices it is necessary to make sure an office's access points support them.

 Optimised WiFi installation will take note of devices that could cause possible interference, such as wireless telephones, video senders and so on.
-WiFi installation should be performed away from metal objects such as filing cabinets and as high as possible.
+WiFi installation should be performed away from metal objects such as filing cabinets and should be as high as possible.
 Choosing the correct WiFi antenna depends on what range is required, although it is recommended that you choose a greater range than needed.

 Security should also be a concern when choosing WiFi installation.
 Several encryption technologies exist to improve security on WiFi networks, and as WEP has been proven to be less secure than it was originally hoped, most WiFi installations will come with the more secure WPA encryption instead.